-In the second half of 2016, we plan to begin securitizing reperforming loans held in our retained mortgage portfolio into Fannie Mae MBS.
+In the third quarter of 2016, we began to securitize reperforming loans held in our retained mortgage portfolio into Fannie Mae MBS, and also began to sell Fannie Mae MBS backed by reperforming loans.
 Reperforming loans are mortgage loans on which the borrower had previously been delinquent but subsequently became current, either with or without a modification.
-These securitizations will provide us with more flexibility to manage our risk and reduce the size of our portfolio.
-Over time, we may elect to sell Fannie Mae MBS backed by reperforming loans.
+Our securitization and sale of Fannie Mae MBS backed by reperforming loans provides us with more flexibility to manage our risk and reduce the size of our portfolio.
+In addition, in October 2016, we announced our first offer to sell reperforming whole loans as part of our ongoing effort to reduce the size of our retained mortgage portfolio.

 As we continue to reduce the size of our retained mortgage portfolio, our revenues generated by our retained mortgage portfolio will continue to decrease.
-As of March 31, 2016, we owned \$332.6 billion in mortgage assets, compared with \$345.1 billion as of December 31, 2015.
+As of September 30, 2016, we owned \$306.5 billion in mortgage assets, compared with \$345.1 billion as of December 31, 2015.
 For additional information on the terms of the senior preferred stock purchase agreement with Treasury, see "Business-Conservatorship and Treasury Agreements-Treasury Agreements" in our 2015 Form 10-K.